 Everyone was excited about the maximum phase of the eclipse.

 I carried out my light measurements and some photo sequences after 3rd contact for about the next 25 minutes.
 The pilgrimage started to pack their gear and wanted me to leave their van.
-My light measurement terminated when obscuration around 60%.
-I joined my colleagues and still took pictures of partially eclipsed Sun up to the last 4th contact.
+My light measurement terminated when obscuration was around 60%.
+I joined my colleagues and still took pictures of a partially eclipsed Sun up to the last 4th contact.
 They said about the clerk from Riverton who invited us to the local museum, where the photos of the 1918 totality in Riverton have been collected.
 Some of my colleagues observed the Sun also till 4th contact because they used Eclipse Orchestrator software and didn’t want to stop.

 To be honest this first total solar eclipse triggered many emotions inside me.
 After 3rd contact, when obscuration was lower than 90%, making all noticeable things gone I started to feel sick.
 I was very tired and had a headache.
 All my eclipse emotions went down immediately.

 In general, all emotions went down.
 We can only share our new eclipse experiences.
 Everyone was excited and happy.
 The time to pack our equipment came, because after 4th contact was nothing to do.
-Besides, the traffic was gradually increased as the carriageway edges and parking bays became more and more empty.
+Besides, the traffic gradually increased as the carriageway edges and parking bays became more and more empty.

 Fortunately, on the way up there were no traffic issues because we were traveling before dawn break.
-On the contrary of our night journey, the driving towards Cody was terrible, especially in the Shoshoni area, where the U.S. Hwy 26 coincides with U.S Hwy 20.
+On the contrary to our night journey, the driving towards Cody was terrible, especially in the Shoshoni area, where U.S. Hwy 26 coincides with U.S Hwy 20.
 It was not easy to leave the Shoshoni.
 From Idaho Street to Boneville Rd just behind the river we were literally inching meter by meter.
 There were tens of cars ahead and behind us.
 As our way progressed the traffic decreased.
-Some people decided to diverse this road using the aforementioned Boneville Road other drivers went quicker.
+Some people decided to diversify this road using the aforementioned Boneville Road other drivers went quicker.
 Anyway, at the stage of Boysen Reservoir Dam, the road was clear again.

 We approached Cody around 4:30 pm.
-All members of the Great American Expedition of Polish Society of Amateur Astronomers reached Cody before 7pm.
+All members of the Great American Expedition of the Polish Society of Amateur Astronomers reached Cody before 7pm.
 We spent the evening enjoying our memories and some pictures from the totality.
 It was a really nice and difficult day but we made it!

-I am very happy, that finally I reached my goal, saw the totality, was inside the umbra and made valuable investigations about the atmospheric response during the totality.
+I am very happy, that finally I reached my goal, saw the totality, was inside the umbra, and made valuable investigations about the atmospheric response during the totality.
 I say again, that everything is going to be presented in the future.
-There is a lot of issues associated with this spectacular phenomenon, that should be escalated, but are constantly being omitted.
+There are a lot of issues associated with this spectacular phenomenon, that should be escalated, but are constantly being omitted.
 Hopefully, along with technical development, anyone is getting more and more able to cover the eclipse phenomenon holistically.
 I am one of the people, who can help to discover all the mysteries of this celestial event.
 Personally, for me, it was a second solar eclipse expedition.
 Read more about the first one in Scotland.